reslp/reproducibility-workshop/day-1/exercise-4-git.rst

      create mode 100644 protocol.md

 As you can see we are using the flag :bash:`-m`, which is short for message.
 This flag takes a string as argument which will become the commit message.
 The commit message describes what is contained in the commit.
 Make sure this is an informative message, because it will stay in your git log.
-Meaningful commit messages enable you to quickly idenftify what you did whitout having to look at the actual files.
+Meaningful commit messages enable you to quickly identify what you did without having to look at the actual files.
+A good commit usually contains one logical change and has a short message that explains what changed, for example ``Add sample metadata`` or ``Document quality filtering command``.
 Look at the `xkcd <https://xkcd.com/1296/>`_ comic below.
 It describes what can happen easily with projects in git.

 More information `here <https://git-scm.com/docs/git-commit>`_.